+Long-Term Expected Real Rate

-Asset Class Long-Term Expected Real Rate of Return
+Asset Class of Return

 Equity 7.4%

 Fixed Income 3.9

 Private Credit and Income 7.4

 Private Equity 10.0

-Real Estate 7.2
+Real Estate 7.7

 Hedge Funds 4.5

-Treage T unus 7.5

 Single Discount Rate

 A single discount rate of 7.40% was used to measure the total OPEB liability.
 This single discount rate was based on the expected rate of return on OPEB plan investments of 7.40%.
 The projection of cash flows used to determine this single discount rate assumed that employer contributions will be made in accordance with the prefunding and investment policies.
 Based on these assumptions, the OPEB Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.